Remember... Dreams Come True

 Remember...
 Dreams Come True was a Disneyland fireworks display commemorating the 50th anniversary of the park in 2005 and 2006.
 The show featured fireworks, lower level pyrotechnics, isobar flame effects, projection mapping, lasers, searchlights, and lighting set to the soundtracks of some of Disneyland's rides and shows.

-The show was produced by Walt Disney Creative Entertainment.
+The show was produced by Disney Live Entertainment.

 The show ran until November 2, 2014, when it closed to make way for the integration of a new fireworks system, and for Disneyland's Diamond Celebration, which included the return of Fantasy in the Sky and the new Disneyland Forever fireworks.
 The show returned on February 3, 2017, and ran until April 7, 2018, when it was relaunched to accommodate Pixar Fest and its Together Forever fireworks.
 The show reopened again on September 7, 2018, featuring the searchlights and projection technology developed for Disneyland Forever.
 Mickey's Mix Magic replaced it and opened at Disneyland on January 18, 2019.
 The show, though never officially renamed, is part of Disneyland's Potential Fireworks Library, alongside titles like "Disneyland Forever" and "Together Forever: A Pixar Nighttime Spectacular".
 "Remember...Dreams Come True" remains unique as the sole fireworks display in any Disney Park celebrating theme park attractions rather than film properties.

+On August 15, 2026 at D23: The Ultimate Disney Fan Event 2026, it was announced that the updated version of the fireworks shows will return in February 2027, along with the classic World of Color show at Disney California Adventure.
+In addition to the projections on Sleeping Beauty Castle, the show will feature new projections at Rivers of America, the facade of “it’s a small world,” and all the way down to Main Street, U.S.A.